Michael-Stutesman/Perceptual-OBS-Shaders/README.md

-# Real-Time Visual Enhancement Shaders
+# Real-Time Visual Enhancement Shaders/Effects

 A lightweight collection of real-time OBS shaders focused on **perceptual lighting** and **motion continuity**.